top of page

 I am a bit polemic here.
 As stated, there are many shades in between these two.
 Though, we are far from strong sustainability, which is where we need to get to halt climate change at a bearable level and stop environmental destruction in so many areas.
 We also need strong sustainability to end injustice, poverty, and the exploitation of humans.
 To make this change happen, we cannot simply put a new product on the market.
 We need to change our whole social system and with this our economic system.

 The energy transition needs to be embedded in a sustainability transition.
 It needs to be embedded in a transition towards strong sustainability.
-Thus, it is not only about buying an electronic car, getting your house insulated, or putting a solar panel on your roof.
+Thus, it is not only about buying an electric car, getting your house insulated, or putting a solar panel on your roof.
 It is not only about making people buy greener products and making people accept some technology.
 It is about doing all of the above within a new social system that is based on a paradigm that respects nature and human beings.

 However, getting back to socio-technical transition theory, this theory does not capture such a transition.
 I want to emphasize; that the theory is great to understand the mainstreaming of technology.
 Though, this is not what I am interested in.
 Below you see the illustration (Figure 1) of the socio-technical transition process.
 I have taken this one from Vandeventer, Cattaneo et al. (2019), but you find it in literally hundreds of scientific publications.
 I added some red squares to highlight some of the text I am struggling with.